fossasia/susi_server/README.rst

 Cloud|

 At this time, Susi AI is not provided in compiled form, you easily build it yourself.
 It's not difficult and done in one minute!
-The source code is hosted at https://github.com/fossasia/susi_server, you can download it and run Susi AI with (Before installation you must have "Java developement kit" latest version.):
+The source code is hosted at https://github.com/fossasia/susi_server, you can download it and run Susi AI with (Before installation you must have "Java developement kit" latest version at http://openjdk.java.net/install/ & "Gradle" latest version at https://gradle.org/install/):

 ::